marziamostafa/next.js-core-concept/README.md

 --> we can solve it in the following way

 ![alt text](image-101.png)

+## npm start

+--> now we will start this command 'npm start' to run the code that we had made ready by 'npm run build'

+## Deploy

+vercel --prod

+setup and deploy?
+Y

+Link to existing Project? n

+want to modify these settings?
+N

 # an error accured due to middleware file while checking api in postman